lbdyck/ftpb/README.md

 Known Problems/Challenges:

-NOTE: that 2 and 4 have been fixed and the dialog has been
-      updated but if you have these problems you can uncomment the code to return these restrictions.

 1. There exists a problem when using FTP to transfer load modules caused by the inability of FTP to correctly transfer the directory information for the load module.
 The 'solution' for this is to